The FIRST comprehensive parenting coordination training program!

 - Understand and function within the legal system

-- Learn strategies to promote effective co-parenting
+- Learn educational curriculum and strategies to promote effective co-parenting

 - Incorporate techniques designed to minimize stress and loyalty binds for children